EmTanIT/F-STRANGER_SOCIAL_MEDIA_PLATFORM/README.md

 ```
 #### Running the Project

-Once the dependencies are installed, initiate the project by running the server using Node.js:
+Once the dependencies are installed, initiate the project by running the server using Vite:

 ```bash
 npm run dev